Wasiri Williams: Whitehawk

 Williams joined Isthmian Premier League side Whitehawk in November 2024.
 Williams scored his first goal for Whitehawk, scoring a stoppage time winner in the 99th minute in a 3-2 victory over Bognor Regis Town.

 Daugavpils

 In March 2025, Williams joined Latvian Higher League side Daugavpils.
+During his time at the club Williams played in the first European tie in the history of the club, during which he scored in the second-leg in his side’s 3-4 aggregate defeat to Albanian side Vllaznia in the 2025–26 UEFA Conference League.

+Galway United

+On 26 November 2025, Williams signed for League of Ireland Premier Division club Galway United ahead of their 2026 season.